ISSOtm/gb-vwf/README.md

 ## Known bugs

 - If the “textbox” touches the right edge of the tilemap, newlines may occasionally skip one row of tiles.

-## How to use

-For detailed instructions, including installation and usage, please check [the wiki](https://github.com/ISSOtm/gb-vwf/wiki) out.

-Bugs can be reported on [the issue tracker](https://github.com/ISSOtm/gb-vwf/issues) (please check that it hasn't been reported already!), or by [bugging me on GBDev](https://gbdev.io/chat).

 ## Licensing